MostafaMoghazy/Quiz_Managmnet_System_and_Console_Gaming_Center/README.md

 # Quiz Management System with Games

 ## Overview
 The **Quiz Management System with Games** is a feature-rich C++ application designed to manage quizzes, users, and scores, while also providing engaging mini-games for entertainment.
-This project demonstrates the use of advanced C++ programming concepts like file handling, dynamic memory allocation, and object-oriented design, making it an ideal portfolio project or educational tool.
+This project demonstrates the use of advanced C++ programming concepts like file handling, dynamic memory allocation, and object-oriented design.

 ## Features